UMCUtrecht-ECGxAI/raw_ecg_encrypter/README.md

     cd /home/user/Downloads/raw_ecg_encrypter
     ```

-5. Optional: test if your installation is working by running the following two commands:
+5. Optional: test if your installation is working by running the following command:
     ```
     pytest
     ```